watem-sedem/rfactor/docs/contributing.rst

 Creating a new release
 ^^^^^^^^^^^^^^^^^^^^^^

-For the releases, the setup uses `setuptoolsscm`_.
+For the releases, the setup uses `setuptools-scm <setuptoolsscm>`_.
 Basically, by managing the git-tags, the release version is managed as well.

-Furthermore, the deployment of the documentation and pypi package is managed using github actions, the `deployci`_ file.
+Furthermore, the deployment of the documentation and pypi package is managed using github actions, the `deploy.yml <deployci>`_ file.

 To make a new release: